SabreTools/MPF/CHANGELIST.md

 - Fix usings ordering in ItemHelper
 - Add physical drive extensions to new tool
 - Fix build for older .NET
+- Move two extensions to a better location

 ### 3.2.1 (2024-08-05)